d2l-ai/d2l-en/chapter_generative_adversarial_networks/dcgan.md

 ## The Generator

 The generator needs to map the noise variable $\mathbf z\in\mathbb R^d$, a length-$d$ vector, to a RGB image with width and height to be $64\times 64$ .
-In :numref:`chapter_fcn` we introduced the fully convolutional network that uses transposed convolution layer (refer to :numref:`chapter_transposed_conv`) to enlarge input size.
+In :numref:`sec_fcn` we introduced the fully convolutional network that uses transposed convolution layer (refer to :numref:`sec_transposed_conv`) to enlarge input size.
 The basic block of the generator contains a transposed convolution layer followed by the batch normalization and ReLU activation.

 ```{.python .input  n=5}
 class G_block(nn.Block):